-WAC 173-400-081 Emission limits during startup and shutdown.
-(1)

-In promulgating technology-based emission standards and ((making control technology determinations (e.g., BACT, RACT, LAER, BART))) establishing emission limits in a permit or order the permitting ((authorities)) authority will consider any physical constraints on the ability of a source to comply with the applicable standard during startup or shutdown.

-(2) ((Where)) When the permitting authority determines, as part of its control technology determination, that the source or source category, when operated and maintained in accordance with good air pollution control practice, is not capable of achieving continuous compliance with an emission limit or standard during startup or shutdown, the permitting authority must include in the ((standard)) order appropriate alternative emission limitations, operating ((parameters)) parameter(s), or other criteria to regulate the performance of the source during startup or shutdown conditions.
+- WAC 173-400-081 Emission limits during startup and shutdown.
+(1) In promulgating technology-based emission standards and (( $\frac{making}{making}$ ) establishing emission limits in a permit or order the permitting (( $\frac{making}{making}$ )) authority will consider any physical constraints on the ability of a source to comply with the applicable standard during startup or shutdown. - (2) ((Where)) When the permitting authority determines, as part of its control technology determination, that the source or source category, when operated and maintained in accordance with good air pollution control practice, is not capable of achieving continuous compliance with an emission limit or standard during startup or shutdown, the permitting authority must include in the ((standard)) rule, order, or permit appropriate alternative emission limitations((, operating parameters, or other criteria)) to regulate the performance of the source during startup or shutdown conditions.